Salgat/PokeSynch/README.md

 Running the emulator
 ------------------------------------------
 To run after building:
- * Host: PokeSynch.exe -game="PokemonRed.gb" -host
+ * Host: PokeSynch.exe -game="PokemonRed.gb" -save="PokemonRed.sav" -host
- * Client: PokeSynch.exe -game="PokemonRed.gb" -connect=127.0.0.1
+ * Client: PokeSynch.exe -game="PokemonRed.gb" -save="PokemonRed.sav" -connect=127.0.0.1

+Note: The -save argument is optional and used to load and use save files.

 Controls
 ------------------------------------------